 If interested in planning a visit through Rajasthan, send us your preferences and we’ll get straight to it!

-Places to visit in Eastern Rajasthan
+Best Places to Visit in Eastern Rajasthan

-Painted pink to welcome the Prince of Wales in 1853, the ‘Pink City’ has magnificent forts, palaces and temples.
-One of the top tourists destinations in all of Asia, it is truly a unique place to visit in Rajasthan.
-You can come visit places like the Amer Fort, a sandstone and marble palace built in the late 16th century by Raja Man Singh I.
+Painted pink to welcome the Prince of Wales in 1853, the ‘Pink City’ has magnificent forts, palaces, and temples.
+One of the top tourist destinations in all of Asia, it is truly a unique place to visit in Rajasthan.
+You can come visit tourist attractions like the Amer Fort, a sandstone and marble palace built in the late 16th century by Raja Man Singh I.

 Already planning on going but confused about what kind of accommodation you can find?
 Check out this Jaipur guide on homestays.